Pliosaurus: Later discoveries and other species

 The species P. funkei was described in 2012 by Knutsen and colleagues based on two large specimens discovered in the Norwegian archipelago of Svalbard.
 The holotype, catalogued as PMO 214.135, consists of a partial skeleton preserving the anterior part of the jaws with teeth, various more or less preserved vertebrae, a complete right coracoid, a nearly complete right flipper, as well as ribs and gastralia (abdominal ribs).
 The larger referred specimen, catalogued as PMO 214.136, includes a partial skull preserving mostly its left posterior part, a few vertebrae and several unidentifiable fragmentary bones.
 Based on various morphological and histological characteristics, particularly in terms of increased bone density, these two specimens appear to have been adults.
-The fossils were collected at 2 km intervals during eight seasons of fieldwork conducted from 2004 to 2012 by Jørn Hurum in the southern Sassenfjorden.
+The fossils were collected at 2 km (1.25 mi) intervals during eight seasons of fieldwork conducted from 2004 to 2012 by Jørn Hurum in the southern Sassenfjorden.
 More precisely, they were discovered in 2006, excavated over the following two years, and officially reported at a Society of Vertebrate Paleontology conference in 2009, where their affinity with the genus Pliosaurus was already noted.
 Due to the Arctic climate of Svalbard, the specimens were subjected to repeated freeze-thaw cycles before collection, extensively fracturing and degrading the material.
 The specific name honours Bjørn Funke, the discoverer of the holotype, and his wife May-Liss Knudsen Funke, for their years of voluntary service to the paleontological collections of the University of Oslo Natural History Museum, where the specimens have since been housed.
 In their article, Knutsen and colleagues conclude that it cannot be definitively excluded that P. funkei and P. rossicus would represent different ontogenetic stages of the same species based on the available material.
 Nevertheless, the two taxa are still maintained as distinct on the basis that their respective holotypes exhibit proportionally very different humeral lengths.
 (Note: This specific distinction is based on the fact that other plesiosaurian taxa such as Leptocleidus have body-to-limb length ratios that are identical in both juveniles and adults within the same species.
 Since both known specimens of P. funkei are adults and the holotype of P. rossicus is seen as a juvenile, this precise difference is then seen as sufficient to maintain the distinction.)
 The rather remarkable size of the fossils led the Hurum's paleontological teams to nickname them "The Monster" for the holotype and "Predator X" for the referred specimen, which gave the taxon significant media coverage even before they were firmly described.
 This popularity led the species to appear in a 2009 documentary broadcast on the American television channel History, then in a 2010 low-budget science fiction horror film.